 Performance & SRI

-Sustainable, responsible, and impact investing (SRI) spans a wide range of products and asset classes, embracing not only public equity investments (stocks), but also cash, fixed income and alternative investments, such as private equity, venture capital and real estate.
+Sustainable, responsible, and impact investing (SRI) spans a wide range of products and asset classes, including all ESG investments.
+SRI investing can encompass not only public equity investments (stocks), but also cash, fixed income and alternative investments, such as private equity, venture capital and real estate.
 Sustainable and responsible investors are like other investors in seeking a competitive financial return on their investments.
-The evidence is clear that sustainable and responsible investors do not have to pay more to align their investments with their values, or to avoid companies with poor environmental, social or governance practices.
+Evidence has repeatedly proven that SRI (i.e. ESG, etc.) investors do not face heavier cost structors, or reduced profit potential (in comparison to non-SRI/ESG investments), by aligning their investments with their values and avoiding companies with poor environmental, social or governance practices.

-The growth of sustainable, responsible, and impact investing in recent years strongly suggests that an increasing number of investors believe that returns from SRI strategies are comparable to those of more conventional investments.
+The growth of sustainable, responsible, and impact investing in recent years continues to portray the reality that an ever-increasing number of investors believe that returns from SRI strategies are comparable to those of more conventional investments.
 The assets engaged in sustainable and responsible investing practice currently represent 11.3 percent of the $33.3 trillion in total assets under management tracked by Thomson Reuters Nelson.
 From 1995, when US SIF Foundation first measured the size of the US sustainable and responsible investing market, to 2012, the SRI universe has increased 486 percent, while the broader universe of assets under professional management in the United States, according to estimates from Thomson Reuters Nelson, has grown 376 percent.
 (Find more information in our Report on Sustainable and Responsible Investing Trends in the United States.)

 Ample evidence of the competitiveness of sustainable, responsible, and impact investing is also found in the increasing investment in SRI by state pension funds, university endowments, and foundations.
 These fiduciaries are obligated by law to seek competitive returns for the portfolios they manage.
-The fact is that a growing number of major US fiduciaries are taking environmental, social and corporate governance (ESG) criteria into account in investment analysis and selection, engaging in shareholder advocacy or directing assets to community investing.
+A growing number of major US fiduciaries are taking environmental, social and corporate governance (ESG) criteria into account in investment analysis and selection, engaging in shareholder advocacy or directing assets to community investing.